(Two Free Sample Chapters)

 "Fid, how did you find me?"

-"There are lights that I can see when I look for them, off in the distance; wizards and dragons and strange things.
+"There are lights that I can see when I look for them, off in the distance; sorcerers and dragons and strange things.
 I can tell what they are if I try hard.
-And then I found YOU, and you're a magician now, too, aren't you, and I'm so lonely..."
+And then I found YOU, and you're a sorcerer now, too, aren't you, and I'm so lonely..."

 "Can you find me again, Fid?
 Tomorrow, when I'm asleep again?"